tevaughan/how-to-program/how-to-program.md

 In advanced usage, the user writes new software, which is deployed either on the same device or on a different device.
-Advanced usage can be deep in that the degree to which a device's behavior can be changed is limited only by the the device's physical construction, the user's speculative intellect, and the user's available time to work.
+Advanced usage can be deep in that the degree to which a device's behavior can be changed is limited only by the device's physical construction, the user's speculative intellect, and the user's available time to work.
 Advanced usage imposes certain requirements on the sensory interface and on the software already in the device.
 Most importantly, a device that allows for advanced usage must provide an input interface for constructing a new computer program.

 In the early days of computing, every device allowed for advanced usage.
-As computing has advanced through history, ever more software has come to reside permanently in the device.
+As computing has evolved through history, ever more software has come to reside permanently in the device.
 Before 1980 or so, the typical user of a computer was an advanced user.
 At that time, a common user's needs could be met only if he wrote his own program.
 Since the early 1990s or so, the typical computer